cjerzak/causalimages-software/README.md

 *Note: The images used here are heavily clipped to keep this tutorial fast; the model parameters chosen here are selected to make training rapid too.
 The function output here should therefore not be interpreted too seriously.*

 ```
-ImageHeterogeneityResults <- AnalyzeImageHeterogeneity(
+ImageHeterogeneityResults <- causalimages::AnalyzeImageHeterogeneity(
           # data inputs
           obsW =  obsW,
           obsY = obsY,
           imageKeysOfUnits =  KeysOfObservations,
-          file = "~/Downloads/CausalIm.tfrecord", this points to the tfrecord
+          file = "~/Downloads/CausalIm.tfrecord", # this points to the tfrecord
           X = X,

           # inputs to control where visual results are saved as PDF or PNGs